Learn about coverage in the Lone Star State.

 While most mortgage lenders require homeowners to purchase windstorm and hail insurance, the state of Texas doesn’t.
 Other coastal states have universal insurance regulations in place, but Texas allows counties to create their own regulations.
 That lack of consistency can be confusing for Texas homeowners.

 Keep in mind that when a hurricane enters the Gulf of Mexico, you can’t change or buy windstorm coverage.
 That’s why it’s important to get covered now before you need it.
-Again, Kin’s home insurance includes wind and hail coverage for Texas homeowners and is available to those along the coast.

 A Certificate of Compliance guarantees the home or its structures adhere to windstorm code set by TDI.
 This certificate is not legally required, but it can help reduce windstorm coverage premiums and make the property eligible for TWIA windstorm coverage.
 It can also be a major selling point if the property is up for sale at a later date.